The Power of STEAM for Strong Brain Development

 Mindfulness: How to Improve Everything by Doing Nothing Read More »

 Dear Ordinary Extraordinary Humans – Welcome to an exciting exploration of the fascinating world of distractions!
 In our children’s picture book, “Cranium Critters: Einstein Acts When Squirrels Distract,” we explore the mischievous realm of squirrels—the kind that cause all kinds of nutty nonsense and distract us from our goals.
-Join us as we embark on
+Join us on a journey to

 The Distraction Dilemma: How to Outsmart the Squirrels Read More »